thoughtbot/heroku-buildpack-chrome-for-testing/README.md

 You can control the channel of the release by setting the `GOOGLE_CHROME_CHANNEL` config variable to `Stable`, `Beta`, `Dev`, or `Canary`, and then deploy/build the app.

+You can control the version of the release by setting the `GOOGLE_CHROME_VERSION` config variable.

 ## Migrating from Separate Buildpacks

 ### Remove Existing Installations